zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 - <b>`artifacts`</b> (Optional\[DebugArtifacts\]):  Artifacts information about the compilation  process to store for debugging.
 Default to None.
 - <b>`show_mlir`</b> (bool):  Indicate if the MLIR graph should be printed during compilation.
 Default to False.
 - <b>`p_error`</b> (Optional\[float\]):  Probability of error of a single PBS.
 A p_error value cannot  be given if a global_p_error value is already set.
 Default to None, which sets this  error to a default value.
 - <b>`global_p_error`</b> (Optional\[float\]):  Probability of error of the full circuit.
 A  global_p_error value cannot be given if a p_error value is already set.
-This feature  is not supported during Virtual Library simulation, meaning the probability is  currently set to 0.
+This feature  is not supported during FHE simulation mode, meaning the probability is  currently set to 0.
 Default to None, which sets this error to a default value.
 - <b>`verbose`</b> (bool):  Indicate if compilation information should be printed  during compilation.
 Default to False.

 **Returns:**